Why stress and anxiety make you gain weight and how to control it

 In this post you will learn how stress and anxiety can harm your weight loss and what to do to combat it.

-Stress and anxiety can affect your body, mind and emotions.
+Stress and anxiety can affect your body, mind and emotions

-- A pounding heart when you are woken at 3:00 am by the sound of breaking glass.
+- A pounding heart when you are woken up at 3:00 am by the sound of breaking glass.

 - The need to urinate five times before giving a presentation.

-- The thunderous noise of the construction.
+- The thunderous noise of construction.

 - The uncertainty of a pandemic.